Custom Models¶

 You can also reuse models generated from previous extractions:

-# First extraction generates a model
+# First extraction generates a model for a contract

 result1 = extractor.extract(